geological-survey-of-queensland/open-data-api/README.md

 The open data portal provides an API for developers who want to write code that interacts with the open data portal.

 CKAN’s Action API is an RPC-style API that exposes all of CKAN’s core features to API clients.
 All of a CKAN website’s core functionality (everything you can do with the web interface and more) can be used by external code that calls the CKAN API.
-See the user guide at: <https://docs.ckan.org/en/2.9/api/>
+See the user guide at: <https://docs.ckan.org/en/2.9/api/> for an overview and <https://docs.ckan.org/en/2.9/api/#api-guide> for more specific instructions.

 ## Datasets vs Resources